 This was news to me, as I had just come in for a routine dental examination.

-He shoved a handful of X-rays in my face, and slowly spiraled them.
-Had it not been for his angry tone I might have asked for a second glance, as the spiraling motion, and distance of the X-rays made it impossible for me to figure out what I was looking at.
+He shoved a handful of X-rays in my face and shook them.
+Had it not been for his angry tone I might have asked for a second glance, as the shaking, and distance of the X-rays, made it impossible for me to figure out what I was looking at.
 As it was, I didn’t want to take up the good Dentist’s time with my foolish questions, so I just put on a look of concern and replied, “Oh my yes, that doesn’t look good does it?”

 This was apparently the wrong thing to say, as he once again threw up his arms, and left the room.

-Now, to be fair, I haven’t done much travelling outside of a trip to Europe, Mexico, Canada, Spain, Morocco, Thailand, Mongolia, and the Dominican Republic.
+Now to be fair, I haven’t done much travelling outside of a trip to Europe, Mexico, Canada, Spain, Morocco, Thailand, Mongolia, and the Dominican Republic.
 There was also a two-week stay in Iceland, but as it was a layover, I hardly think it counts.
 That said, it is very possible that I accidentally did or said something that offended the Dentist.
-I couldn’t exactly figure out what country he was from; the accent suggested India, or perhaps New Zealand.
+I couldn’t exactly figure out what country he was from, though the accent suggested India, or perhaps New Zealand.

 “I hope I didn’t say anything to offend the Dentist.
 I have rather limited experience with other cultures you see, and I just hope that I didn’t unknowingly cause offense.”